 This is not good for your business because the not calculated profit and loss will affect your business’s health.
 You will confuse the prospective investors due to profit uncertainty and it will impede you to increase your capital.

 Without depreciation calculation, the return tax may exceed more than the original amount you need to pay because your profit is overstated.

 Other than that, you will have errors in capital expenses deduction for tax return.
 It will not be a trouble if it’s just a basic mathematical error.
 The tax department can fix the trouble without having to contact you.

 However, if there’s a huge amount of differences in tax return calculation, the tax department may conduct a formal investigation for your business and re-audit the amount of your tax return.
 Your company’s credibility is at stake.

 If the depreciation is not calculated or, even, not considered, you won’t be able to know when to replace the assets and maximize its utilization period.

 You can be late in replacing the assets which have lost their productivity.
 It will decide your business operation.
 It even worsens if you do not prepare any budget for it.

-To avoid those problems, it is very clear that you have to put a precise calculation in accounting report.
-However, manual calculation will be inefficient and the risk of inputting the wrong number is there.
+To avoid those problems, it is very clear that you have to put a precise calculation in the accounting report.
+However, the manual calculation will be inefficient and the risk of inputting the wrong number is there.